 When a witness is making and signing their statement, they will have in front of them a copy of each document they refer to in the statement.
-They will identify the document by description and usually also by a prefixed number - e.g. "...the letter I sent him on 25th March 2024: I refer to the letter marked PMJ21".
-The prefixed number might be an exhibit mark in the form PMJ21 (the 21st document referred to in the statement of Paula Mary Jones) or it might be in the form R12 (the 12th document listed in the Respondent's statement of case).
+They will identify the document by description and usually also by an exhibit mark - a prefixed number - e.g. "...the letter I sent him on 25th March 2024: I refer to the letter marked PMJ21".
+The exhibit mark might be in the form PMJ21 (the 21st document referred to in the statement of Paula Mary Jones) or it might be in the form R12 (the 12th document listed in the Respondent's statement of case).
 As a consequence of seeking to avoid duplication in the eventual eBundle, and of seeking to place a single copy of each document in its logical position, a copy of each document referred to in a statement will not immediately follow the statement in the eBundle: a single copy will be in the appropriate position in a chronological section elsewhere within the eBundle.
-So most courts and other tribunals require each mention of a prefixed number in statements to be hyperlinked to the relevant document within the eBundle so that the user, when reading through a statement within the eBundle, can quickly bring up each document referred to.
+So most courts and other tribunals require each mention of an exhibit mark in statements to be hyperlinked to the relevant document within the eBundle so that the user, when reading through a statement within the eBundle, can quickly bring up each document referred to.

-In order to be able to hyperlink automatically you need to ensure that each document within the eBundle which is referred to in any statement has its prefixed number at the beginning of its bookmark.
-There can be more than one prefixed number in a document's bookmark, each one separated by a single space, if the same document is referred to in more than one statement with different prefixed numbers.
-Usually you don't want the prefixed numbers to remain in the bookmarks - they are just there temporarily to facilitate automatic hyperlinking and are not needed once there are hyperlinks (and keeping prefixed numbers in bookmarks risks making some bookmarks excessively long so that line wrap affects readability).
+In order to be able to hyperlink automatically you need to ensure that each document within the eBundle which is referred to in any statement has its exhibit mark at the end of its bookmark.
+There can be more than one exhibit mark in a document's bookmark, each one separated by spaces, if the same document is referred to in more than one statement with different exhibit marks.

-Ensure that each prefixed number in a bookmark is followed with a single space.
-If you are using Bundledocs, enter the prefixed numbers in the Custom Text field of each document and specify a Bookmark Description Source Code (Document) starting with @Customtext when generating the eBundle PDF.
+Ensure that each exhibit mark appears in a bookmark followed with a space.
+You can do this by adding exhibit marks to the end of the document name before the eBundle PDF is generated.
+If you are using the Bundledocs system, another way of achieving this is to enter the exhibit marks in the Custom Text field of each document and specify a Bookmark Description Source Code (Document) of @Customtext.

 Disclaimer